Initialize SDK and Start Recording

 }

-4.1 Run the app on a device/emulator, explore it for ~20 s and open Logcat (filter by UXCam tag
+4.1 Run the app on a device/emulator, interact with it for about 20 seconds, then open Logcat and filter by the UXCam tag.

 4.2 Background the app (don’t terminate the process).\